SimonSchowanek/Herbivore_Novelty/README.md

 # Code And Data for "The late-Quaternary Extinctions Gave Rise To Functionally Novel Herbivore Assemblages

-This repository contains the code and data for the paper "The late-Quaternary Extinctions Gave Rise To Functionally Novel Herbivore Assemblages, published in Ecology and Evolution.
+This repository contains the code and data for the paper "The late-Quaternary Extinctions Gave Rise To Functionally Novel Herbivore Assemblages.

 For the script to work, the user needs to download the following datasets and include them in the folder called 1_Input (or specify their own filepath)